dixler/dyff/README.md

 ## Description

+*Note*: This is a fork that makes internal packages importable.

 A diff tool for YAML files, and sometimes JSON.

 `dyff` is inspired by the way the old [BOSH v1](https://bosh.io/) deployment output reported changes from one version to another by only showing the parts of a YAML file that change.